decodelabs/wellspring/docs/meta/spec.md

 ### 2.1 Cluster & Positioning

-- **Cluster:** `runtime`
+- **Cluster:** `runtime` (see Chorus taxonomy)
 - Wellspring is a **foundational utility** used early in application bootstrap to manage autoloader registration and ordering.

-It sits at a very low level in the dependency graph:

-- It has **no dependencies** (not even other Decode Labs packages).
-- It is safe to use from almost anywhere in the stack.
+It sits at a very low level in the dependency graph with no dependencies, making it safe to use from almost anywhere in the stack.
-- Higher-level packages (e.g., `decodelabs/exceptional`) may use Wellspring to ensure their autoloaders run at the correct priority.

 ### 2.2 Typical Usage Contexts